 The result?
 Really dynamic and dramatic imagery.

-This week’s highlights reel of images from our CLG community comes courtesy of our Documenting Family Life Creative Workshop which is currently underway.
-We’ve gathered a handful of images to inspire you to seek out less light (crazy, I know!!) and really play with it…
+We’ve gathered a handful of images and tips to inspire you to seek out less light (crazy, I know!!) and really play with it for a more dramatic, dark and moody style…

 As beginners, we’re always taught to avoid hard light because it’s harsh and unflattering to our subjects.
 But look for interesting patterns in pockets of light to level up your compositions.